lmzid/tabsearchcontent/README.md

 # Tab Content Search

-A Chrome extension that allows you to search for keywords across all open tabs.
+A powerful Chrome extension that allows you to search for text across all your open tabs simultaneously.
+Perfect for researchers, developers, and anyone who works with multiple tabs.

 ## Features

-- Search text content across all open Chrome tabs
+- 🔍 Search across all open tabs instantly
-- Support wildcard search patterns
+- ⚡ Real-time search results
-- Click on search results to jump directly to the matching content
+- 🎯 Click to jump directly to the matching content
+- 🔤 Case-sensitive search option
+- 📝 Regular expression support
+- 🌓 Dark mode support
-- Real-time search results display
+- ↕️ Resizable results window
-- Clean and intuitive user interface

 ## Installation

+### From Chrome Web Store
+1. Visit the [Chrome Web Store](https://chrome.google.com/webstore) (link will be updated)
+2. Click "Add to Chrome"
+3. Click "Add extension" in the popup

+### For Development
 1. Clone this repository:
 ```bash
 git clone https://github.com/yourusername/tab-content-search.git
 ```
 2. Open Chrome and navigate to `chrome://extensions/`
 3. Enable "Developer mode" in the top right corner
 4. Click "Load unpacked" and select the extension directory

 ## Usage

-1. Click the extension icon in Chrome toolbar
+1. Click the extension icon in your Chrome toolbar
 2. Enter your search keyword in the search box
+3. (Optional) Enable case-sensitive or regex mode if needed
-3. Press Enter or click the search icon
+4. Press Enter or click the search icon
-4. Results will show matching content from all open tabs
-5. Click on any result to jump to that tab and location
+5. Click any result to jump directly to that tab and location

-## Search Syntax
+### Search Options

+- **Case Sensitive**: Toggle to make your search case-sensitive
+- **Regular Expression**: Enable to use regex patterns in your search
-- Use `*` to match any number of characters
-- Use `?` to match a single character
+- **Wildcard Support**: Use `*` to match any characters, `?` to match a single character
-- Regular text will match exactly as typed

 ## Development

 ### Project Structure
 ```
 tab-content-search/
 ├── src/